mlanett/tpe-agent/PUBLISHING.md

 4. GitHub Actions will automatically:
    - Build the project
    - Sign all artifacts
-   - Publish to Maven Central (auto-released)
+   - Upload to Maven Central Portal
    - Create a GitHub Release with the agent JAR attached

+5. **Manual approval required**: After GitHub Actions completes:
+   - Visit [central.sonatype.com](https://central.sonatype.com/) → Deployments
+   - Find your deployment (it will be in "pending" status)
+   - Click the "Publish" button to approve the release
+   - The portal will then sync your artifacts to Maven Central

-5. Verify the release:
+6. Verify the release:
    - Check GitHub Actions for build status
-   - Visit [central.sonatype.com](https://central.sonatype.com/) → Deployments
    - Check GitHub Releases page
-   - Within ~10-30 minutes, the artifact will appear on [Maven Central](https://central.sonatype.com/artifact/mlanett/tpe-agent)
+   - After manual approval, within ~10-30 minutes, the artifact will appear on [Maven Central](https://central.sonatype.com/artifact/io.github.mlanett/tpe-agent)

 ### Option 2: Manual Local Publishing